 Using a ruler (or measuring tape) and a special mobile app, participants measured how accessible Sweden’s homes are.
 How wide are the doorways?
 How high are the thresholds?
 Are the taps difficult to turn on?
 Researchers need help to investigate these and other questions.

 When: The Housing Experiment was conducted between September – November 2021.

 Where: Across the whole of Sweden.

-Who can participate: Anyone living in Sweden is welcome to participate in the Housing Experiment.
+Who could participate: Anyone living in Sweden is welcome to participate in the Housing Experiment.
 The Housing Experiment is particularly designed to engage senior citizens and school classes